En-ROADS User Guide

 • Renamed the "Marginal Cost of Renewables–Area" graph to "Marginal Cost of Wind and Solar–Area".
 The graph description now indicates that the data for "Wind & Solar" includes other renewable sources (which comprise a small percentage of capacity).

-• Amended the Electrification slider descriptions to state that the Baseline scenario can contribute to electrification.
+• Amended the Electrification slider descriptions to state that the Baseline Scenario can contribute to electrification.

 • Amended the Electrification and Energy Efficiency slider descriptions to state that the action is phased in over 10 years.